OpenDataScotland/jkan/_datasets/improvement+service-forestry+and+woodland+strategy+-+scotland.md

 ---
 category:
 - Food and Environment
-date_created: 'Forestry and Woodland Strategies '
+date_created: '2021-06-11'
-date_updated: '2021-06-11T09:21:18.083489'
+date_updated: '2022-10-04'
 license: 'Custom licence: Other (Not Open)'
 maintainer: Improvement Service
-notes: '<p>These strategies are a requirement that has now been added into the Town and Country Planning (Scotland) Act.   http://www.legislation.gov.uk/asp/2019/13/part/4/crossheading/forestry-and-woodland-strategy/enacted\n\nMost councils already have a FWS and these are normally accompanied by spatial data.
+notes: '<p>These strategies are a requirement that has now been added into the Town and Country Planning (Scotland) Act.   http://www.legislation.gov.uk/asp/2019/13/part/4/crossheading/forestry-and-woodland-strategy/enacted  Most councils already have a FWS and these are normally accompanied by spatial data.
   Some of the strategies are produced jointly across Councils, e.g. Stirling &amp;
-  Clackmannanshire, Edinburgh &amp; Lothians, Glasgow Clyde Valley.\n\nGenerally, the FWS datasets contain similar attribution which identifies the FWS Classification, or the potential areas for woodland expansion.
-The attribution is usually along the lines of: Preferred, Potential, Sensitive, Unsuitable.\n\nSome of the councils have produced a few layers of data for their FWS which might apply specifically to woodland planting types, e.g. a separate FWS layer for native woodlands or for productive woodlands.\n\nPlease note the data has been created using data of different scales (regional/local) and has been created as a high level assessment tool.
+  Clackmannanshire, Edinburgh &amp; Lothians, Glasgow Clyde Valley.
+Generally, the FWS datasets contain similar attribution which identifies the FWS Classification, or the potential areas for woodland expansion.
+The attribution is usually along the lines of: Preferred, Potential, Sensitive, Unsuitable.
+Some of the councils have produced a few layers of data for their FWS which might apply specifically to woodland planting types, e.g. a separate FWS layer for native woodlands or for productive woodlands.
+Please note the data has been created using data of different scales (regional/local) and has been created as a high level assessment tool.
 The data should be viewed NO larger than 1:25000.
 Identification as a preferred area does not imply automatic approval of woodland planting proposals.
 Applications will